NeoGeographyToolkit/StereoPipeline/docs/building_asp.rst

 The script ``auto_build/launch_master.sh`` in ``BinaryBuilder`` is used to build and test ASP nightly.
 If these succeed, the produced daily build is automatically uploaded to the GitHub release page.
+The Linux build runs locally while the OSX build runs on GitHub via Actions.

 This script and also ``auto_build/utils.sh`` need to be read carefully and some variables adjusted.